 Based on that sample, 71% are already well along on with their DataOps maturity.
 Just like with DevOps several years ago, it seems that most large enterprises believe they are doing DataOps, but the level of maturity is probably being overstated dramatically.

 An overbroad definition of DataOps was also used in a 2018 study of “data professionals” commissioned by Nexla which found that 73% of respondents’ companies plan to hire someone to help with data operations.
-Unfortunately, the study does distinguish between database administrators, data engineers, storage professionals or a variety of other positions.
+Unfortunately, the study does not distinguish between database administrators, data engineers, storage professionals or a variety of other positions.
 Hiring more data administrators to support front-end users like business analysts seems to be a failure of organizations to automate and scale, proof of the need for DataOps rather than its use.

 An Enterprise Management Associates survey found that quality control is the top aspect of DataOps to the operation of data ecosystems that integrate multiple data platforms.
 How quality control is defined is anybody’s guess.
 Automation is the second most important, followed by a long list of functionality that people just assume are related to DataOps.
 It is just speculation, but we believe that few, if any of the IT and business analysts that filled out the survey respondents were thinking of MLOps (operations for machine learning).